Representation of components of Optical microscope and working principle using Virtual Reality

 Microscope is the fundamental equipment based on principles of optics to observe the microstructure of a material.
 As optical wavelengths are utilized to image the polished surface, variations arising due to material processing, heat-treatment, mechanical damage, and service-related aberrations can be captured to quantify the features and compare two material with respect to that of a reference/ideal material.
 Microscope is a basic tool of observation for metallurgists and materials scientists.
 Microscope mainly comprises of various part that include:

-(v) diopter provide adjustment on eyepiece to allow correct the vision on the eyepiece
+(v) diopter provide adjustment on eyepiece to allow correct the vision on the eyepiece.
+Diopter is a corrector for eyepiece, or when the observer removes their spectacles, the diopter allows adjustment to correct the vision.

 (vii) base on which the microscope is supported

-(xii) stage clips permit holding the specimen on the sample stage
+(xii) stage clips permit holding the specimen on the sample stage.
+In order to avoid

 (xiii) Arm joins the base of microscope to the body tube

-Virtual Reality tool permits observing the exploded view in 3-D rendering to observe how the illuminator source provides the light, and how the mirrors direct the travel of light, and how condenser lens brightens the field of view to either go through the sample (biological) or fall on the optically flat sample (opaque/ metallurgical sample) to be picked up by the objective lens to collect and magnify (say -100×) the features, are focused using focusing knobs (coarse and fine), which eventually are further magnified (say -10×) to achieve overall magnification (-1000 ×).
+Virtual Reality tool permits observing the exploded view in 3-D rendering to observe how the illuminator source provides the light, and how the mirrors direct the travel of light, and how condenser lens brightens the field of view to either go through the sample (biological) or fall on the optically flat sample (opaque/ metallurgical sample) to be picked up by the objective lens to collect and magnify (say ≈100×) the features, are focused using focusing knobs (coarse and fine), which eventually are further magnified (say ≈10×) by eyepiece to achieve overall magnification (≈1000 ×).
 Thus, a microstructural feature can be magnified and perceived by the observer.

 Figure 1: Features of an optical microscope: (a) Biological microscope, where illuminator is below the biological sample to pass through it (Courtesy: www.vedantu.com), and (b) Metallurgical microscope, where the light is reflected from a mirror-polished metallurgical sample (Courtesy: www.greatscopes.com).
 The specimen is kept on specimen stage, and its features are observed via eyepiece through focusing and magnification achieved by objective lens.